revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-SQL Azure is a cloud-based service and so it has its own set of pros and cons when compared to SQL servers.
-SQL Azure service benefits include on-demand provisioning, high availability, reduced management overhead and scalability.
-But SQL Azure abstracts some details from the subscriber which can be good or bad which depends on the context of the need.
+SQL Azure is a cloud-based service and so it has its own set of pros and cons when compared to SQL servers.SQL Azure service benefits include on-demand provisioning, high availability, reduced management overhead and scalability.But SQL Azure abstracts some details from the subscriber which can be good or bad which depends on the context of the need.

 </blockquote>